programble/configru/README.md

 end
 ```

-At the very least, the block passed to `Configru.load` must tell Configru
+At the very least, the block passed to `Configru.load` must tell Configru which
-which files it should load.
-There are two different methods of loading
+files it should load.
+There are two different methods of loading configuration
-configuration files available.
+files available.

 #### Just load a file already!

 This is the simplest method of loading.
-It just loads a file, already!
+It just loads a file.

 ```ruby
 Configru.load do